Orient Beauty: Princess Fawzia Fuad of Egypt

 Tehran, and so in full accord with the Shah and with good will on both

+sides, the marriage has been ended.”
 Five months after the divorce, Fawzia married Col Ismail Shirin, an Egyptian

 aristocrat who held diplomatic and military posts under King Farouk.
 They